The current President and Human Rights Commissioner is Dr Helen Watchirs. A copy of Dr Watchirs’ biography is here.

 The first statement of ‘human rights’ internationally came in the form of the Universal Declaration of Human Rights, a United Nations Declaration that was a precursor to the International Covenant on Civil and Political Rights.

-More information on these United Nations Documents is available at http://www.un.org/en/rights/index.shtml
+More information on these rights are available on our website, and information on United Nations Documents is available from the UN here.